 ||You can reuse the rules that you added on the INFORMATION tab or you can add new or more rules.|

-When the workflow is validated, saved, and launched, users with the appropriate roles and privileges can run the workflow.
+When the workflow is validated, saved, and activated, users with the appropriate roles and privileges can run the workflow.

 For information on the Add Updates to History feature, see Creating fields.